StevenLwcz/StevenLwcz.github.io/_posts/2024-10-01-GDB-Using-The-Python-API-To-Read-Memory.md

 (<gdb.Inferior num=1, pid=2592>,)
 ```

-If there is no inferior running, gdb returns a default one with pid=0.
+If there is no inferior running, GDB returns a default one with pid=0.

 ```
 (gdb) python